LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/javascript-client.md

 ### Provided Methods

-The following methods functionality is provided:
+The following methods are provided:

-* invoke which allows to call a function by its specific UUID or invoke all functions that implement a specific event
+* `invoke`, which allows calling a function by its specific `UUID` or to invoke all functions that implement a specific event
-* isImplemented which allows to test whether a method, that implements a given event, exists
+* `isImplemented` which allows to test whether a method, which implements a given event, exists
-* getLambdas which returns all lambdas belonging to the user account specified in the client
+* `getLambdas` which returns all lambdas belonging to the user account specified in the client

-More detailed documentation can be found [here.](https://github.com/LivePersonInc/faas-client-node)
+More detailed documentation can be found [here](https://github.com/LivePersonInc/faas-client-node).